All in One SEO for Agencies and SaaS — Not the WordPress Plugin Everyone Finds First

 - "All in One SEO means AIOSEO."
 It does not.
 AIOSEO is one WordPress plugin brand that ranks for the generic term; the category of integrated, multi-site SEO platforms is much broader and largely invisible on this SERP.

 - "A WordPress plugin is an all-in-one platform."
-A plugin optimizes one site inside one CMS.
+Even where a plugin's top tier adds WordPress-multisite or client-dashboard features, it stays locked to self-hosted WordPress installs.
 An all-in-one SEO platform tracks, audits, and reports across many sites on any stack.
-Conflating the two buys a single-site tool for a multi-site job.
+Conflating the two buys a WordPress-only tool for an any-stack job.

 - "Integrated always means fewer features."
 A good integrated platform is not a watered-down bundle; it is point-tool depth on tracking, auditing, and reporting with the handoffs removed.
 Judge the depth of each module, not the count of logos it replaces.